Private Sector Development

 In its current policy on development cooperation, the Dutch government emphasises the need to focus not only on aid but also, and increasingly, on trade.
 As a result, more international cooperation resources are allocated to facilities that finance public and private sector or joint public –private partnership projects in developing countries and emerging markets.
 These Private Sector Development (PSD) instruments include:

 - Two facilities for development of public infrastructure: Develop2Build (D2B) and DRIVE.
 The third infrastructure facility, ORIO, has been closed for new applications, but approval and monitoring processes for projects that have already been accepted are still ongoing;

-- Facilities for Sustainable Entrepreneurship and Food Security (FDOV) and the Sustainable Water Fund (FDW); Both facilities are closed for new applications.
+- Facilities for Sustainable Entrepreneurship and Food Security (FDOV), the Sustainable Water Fund (FDW) and the SDG Partnership Facility.

 - The Dutch Good Growth Fund (DGGF), which provide financing for Dutch small and medium enterprises.

 Role of ESIA

 All of these facilities are managed and implemented by the Netherlands Enterprise Agency (RVO), and are open to investments in up to 68 countries.
 For many projects, if not most, an ESIA will be undertaken.
 Often ESIA is obligatory according to the legislation of the country where the project will be implemented.
 But ESIA is also central to the IFC Performance Standards, which are an important benchmark for the above mentioned facilities.

 There are three reasons why it is important for the succes of these facilities that the ESIAs undertaken meet good practice standards: